RedisBloom/RedisBloom/docs/commands/tdigest.info.md

 ## Return value

-@array-reply with information about the sketch.
+@array-reply with information about the sketch:

 | Name                 | Description
 | -------------------- | -